ABOUT DIGIT 2020!

 *** Important Update ***

 DIGIT will now be held on Friday, December 11, 2020.

 - Session 1 @ 14:30-15:30 GMT (9:30-10:30 EST)

 - Session 2 @ 17:30-18:30 GMT (12:30-13:30 EST)

 Please see our DIGIT 2020 program for further details.

-The Special Interest Group on the Adoption and Diffusion of Information Technology hosts its 28th

-	pre-ICIS workshop for persons interested in information technology adoption and diffusion (DIGIT).

-	DIGIT will be held in the morning of Thursday, December 13, 2018 in San Francisco.
-The theme this

-	year is “Bridging the Internet of People, Data and Things".
+The Special Interest Group on the Adoption and Diffusion of Information Technology (SIG ADIT) is over 30 years old and will again host a pre-ICIS workshop for people interested in information technology adoption and diffusion (DIGIT).
+DIGIT will be held on Sunday, December 13, 2020.
+The theme this year is “IS Innovation Adoption, Use, and Diffusion in a World of Disruptions".

 Submissions.
 All submissions must use the Pre-ICIS DIGIT template.

 Faculty members and doctoral students are encouraged to attend and participate in the roundtable discussions and poster sessions.

 In order to foster the workshop atmosphere that has developed in previous meetings, registration will again be limited to about 50 people.
 This year due to COVID-19 the workshop will be held as a virtual event.
 A minimal workshop fee of $20 will be charged to employed academics (Registration is FREE of charge for postgraduate students) You can register for DIGIT during the regular ICIS registration process.